thunderbird/thunderbird-android/docs/architecture/repository-pattern.md

 A repository is domain-facing and hides how data is read, stored, or synchronized.
 UI state and UI-specific business logic belong elsewhere.

-Split contracts by responsibility before grouping them by aggregate.
+Define contracts by domain responsibility.
 Do not create one interface per database table or one interface per SQL operation.
-A caller depends on the narrowest focused contract it needs.
-Add an aggregate-named facade only when callers genuinely need all of its focused contracts.
+A caller depends on the narrowest focused contracts it needs.

 Expose a repository contract from an `:api` module only when another area needs that stable contract.
 Place the shared contract, criteria, errors, and domain models in that module.
 Keep repository implementations, data sources, mappers,